-To calculate marine fish capture in the UK exclusive economic zone (EEZ) Marine Management Organisation ICES statistical rectangle factors were used.
+To calculate marine fish capture in the UK, exclusive economic zone (EEZ) Marine Management Organisation ICES statistical rectangle factors were used.
 The overall fish capture provisioning service physical flow presented in this article represents landings (tonnage) from UK waters.
-Physical flow presented in the 1997 to 2015 UK Ecosystem Service Accounts was sourced from the Food and Agriculture Organisation (FAO) and represented the fish capture of UK vessels, not fish capture from UK waters.
+UK boundaries do not perfectly align with the geographical areas of fish capture statistics.
+For more detail on how fish capture in UK waters is estimated, see the Marine Management Organisation Exclusive Economic Zone Analysis and associated publications.

-Valuations are calculated using net profit per tonne (landed) estimates, provided by Seafish, for different marine species.
-Net profit per tonne is calculated using Seafish economic estimates for fleet segments and 2013 to 2014 Marine Management Organisation data on landings by stocks (landed value and landed weight) and landings by stocks and species (in cases where species are not managed by total allowable catches).
+Valuations are calculated using net profit per tonne (landed) estimates, provided by Seafish, for different marine species by marine areas.
+Net profit per tonne is calculated using Seafish economic estimates for fleet segments and Marine Management Organisation data on landings by stocks (landed value and landed weight) and landings by stocks and species (in cases where species are not managed by total allowable catches).
 Annual net profit per tonne (landed weight) is multiplied by tonnes of fish captured (live weight) for a specific species.
-This data is aggregated for overall annual valuations of fish provisioning from the UK EEZ.
+The data are aggregated for overall annual valuations of fish provisioning from the UK EEZ.